IPGeolocation/ipgeolocation-database-reader/README.md

       type: "mmdb"
       autoFetchAndUpdate: false
   ```
+    * Against `workingDirectory` key, replace `/etc/ipgeolocation` value with the directory path where you want to place the
+      database files.
     * Against `apiKey` key, replace `YOUR_API_KEY` value with the API key from your database subscription.
     * Against `version` key, replace `DB-VII` value with the database version that you've subscribed to.
 It can be `DB-I`, `DB-II`, `DB-III`, `DB-IV`, `DB-V`, `DB-VI`, or `DB-VII`.
     * Against `updateInterval` key, replace `week` value with your database subscription update interval.
 It can be `week`, or `month`.